Best Player: Plot

 The next day, Quincy asks several boys if any one of them will take Chris to the prom, which is on the same day of the tournament.
 No one shows any interest and they all leave except Sheldon (Nick Benson) who reveals that he has had an unnoticed crush on Chris.
 Quincy takes Sheldon to the library and they research pick-up lines on the computer so they can research how to woo Chris.
 Quincy then tells Sheldon to sign up for the football tryouts.
 Unfortunately, Sheldon, being a complete nerd, is tackled by a stronger jock and given a massive, humiliating, almost atomic wedgie in front of Chris.
-The bully, however, doesn't stop there, dangle Sheldon by the wedgie in front of the entire bleachers full of girls.
+The bully, however, doesn't stop there, and dangle Sheldon by the wedgie in front of the entire bleachers full of girls.
 After a full minute of dangling Sheldon by his briefs, Sheldon's friend Ash convinces the bully to let go of his underpants and drop Sheldon to the floor.
 Quincy realizes that Chris likes Ash (Jean-Luc Bilodeau).

 Later on a field trip to a video arcade planned by Quincy, Ash asks Chris to prom much to her delight.
 Chris, later on, tells Quincy and Tracy that Ash asked her to the prom, and she will be missing the tournament.
 Quincy assures her there will be more tournaments, and they look on the Internet for some other tournaments, when Chris sees Quincy on a magazine cover about video games.
-Realizing Quincy is Q, Chris spitefully decides to "destroy" him at the tournament, even rejecting Ash's prom invitation to do so, while Tracy appears and asks Quincy to leave after he tells her the truth.
+Realizing Quincy is Q, a furious Chris spitefully decides to "destroy" him at the tournament, even rejecting Ash's prom invitation to do so, while Tracy appears and furiously asks Quincy to leave after he tells her the truth.
 After leaving, Wendell tells Quincy that he is also competing in the tournament and kicks Quincy out of his house for choosing Tracy over gaming.

 The next day they go to the tournament, Quincy, Wendell, and Chris each win in their respective first rounds.
 Sheldon (going by the name "Shell-Shock") appears, after having been released from the hospital.
 Quincy admits to Tracy that he loves her and has feelings for her, but Wendell convinces everyone to think it's "smack talk", which inadvertently humiliates and embarrasses Tracy in front of everyone and further worsens the rift between Quincy and Tracy.
 Tracy, however, who knows that is not true, is not sure about what he said.
 For the final event, Wendell asks Quincy if he'll work with him to destroy Chris and when they win they will share the award fifty-fifty.
 Quincy doesn't reply and jumps on Prodigy/Chris; leading everyone on that he will destroy her, but then he works with her to destroy Wendell.
 But in Quincy's final strike, Wendell and Quincy destroy each other.
 Chris appears to be the winner, but the game is not over.
 Sheldon/Shell-Shock, thought to have been defeated, gets up and defeats Chris/Prodigy to win the game.